mebubo/fpmortals-cats/manuscript/frontmatter.md

 # Copyright Notice

-This book is a update of "Functional Programming for Mortals" by Sam Halliday.
+This book is an updated and revised edition of "Functional Programming for Mortals" by Sam Halliday.

 Like the original, this book uses the [Creative Commons Attribution ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/legalcode) (CC BY-SA 4.0) license.